galaxyproject/training-material/topics/community/tutorials/sig_create/tutorial.md

 # Creating a new SIG

-Here are the steps for creating a SIG.
+> <hands-on-title>Create a SIG</hands-on-title>
+>

-1. Copy an updated SIG page (there's a Template in that folder, work in progress!) [from the Galaxy Community Hub github folder](https://github.com/galaxyproject/galaxy-hub/blob/master/content/community/sig/).
+> 1. **Copy an updated SIG page** (there's a Template in that folder, work in progress!) [from the Galaxy Community Hub github folder](https://github.com/galaxyproject/galaxy-hub/blob/master/content/community/sig/).
 We suggest looking through the different SIG pages to see which one has the type of content you would like and copying that one.
-2. Update the text to suit your new SIG
+> 2. **Update the text** to suit your new SIG
-3. Create a Matrix group within the Galaxy Matrix chat forum space.
+> 3. **Create a Matrix group** within the Galaxy Matrix chat forum space.
+>   - Consider making a bridge to a Slack chat if you want to talk with users!
-4. (Optional): Create a mailing list for your SIG: https://lists.galaxyproject.org/lists/
+> 4. (Optional): **Create a mailing list** for your SIG: https://lists.galaxyproject.org/lists/
-5. Add your SIG & any relevant links to the [SIG directory](https://github.com/galaxyproject/galaxy-hub/blob/master/content/community/sig/index.md)
+> 5. **Add your SIG** & any relevant links to the [SIG directory](https://github.com/galaxyproject/galaxy-hub/blob/master/content/community/sig/index.md)
-6. Send someone to join the Galaxy Community Board, which has tons of resources to support you and also a chat forum on Matrix.
+> 6. Send someone to **join the Galaxy Community Board**, which has tons of resources to support you and also a chat forum on Matrix.
+>

-{% snippet topics/community/faqs/governance_gcb.md %}
+>    {% snippet topics/community/faqs/governance_gcb.md %}
+>

-{% snippet topics/community/faqs/governance_gcb_join.md %}
+>    {% snippet topics/community/faqs/governance_gcb_join.md %}
+>
+{: .hands_on}

 Remember that **SIGs** vary hugely.
 Some **SIGs** meet and collaborate frequently, while others use their **SIG** to simply provide a key contact individual to represent their group in the Galaxy community.
 You don't need every link, widget or calendar we create to run a good **SIG**.
 Just make what fits your group's needs.
 Above all, think sustainably - someone has to keep things updated, and that someone likely starts with you!